Trion gas on the surface of a failed excitonic insulator

 The conduction band dispersion was extracted using a fit of 4 Lorentzian peaks to the momentum distribution curves (MDCs) of the 2PPE data.
-The resulting fits are shown in Fig.~\ref{fig:sup_fit} The Ta derived electron-like band splits into an upper and lower bands.
-We model the conduction band assuming a constant inter-chain interaction, $\Delta$, which separates the conduction band into two bands having the same mass: $\epsilon_c(k) \pm \Delta$.
-We fit to the data two cosine functions of the form: forcing a shared mass and phase.
+The resulting fits are shown in Fig.~\ref{fig:sup_fit} where we see two parallel bands.
+Following DFT calculations \cite{windgatter_common_2021,sugimoto_strong_2018} we fit the two bands assuming a constant energy separation.
+The data is fitted with two cosine functions of the form: forcing a shared mass and phase.

-From the fitting results, we determine a conduction band minimum of $\epsilon_c = 84\pm20eV$ and an effective mass of $0.42\pm0.02 \,\, m_e$.
+From the fitting results, we determine a conduction band minimum of $\Ec = 84\pm20eV$ and an effective mass of $0.42\pm0.02 \,\, m_e$.
 Although the bottom of the lower conduction band lies outside our data range, the minimum of the inner (upper) band is within range.
-This, together with the constant splitting, improves the reliability of our estimate.
+This, together with the constant shift, improves the reliability of our estimate.
 Our model does not account for the k$_z$ dependence, and therefore the absolute minimum of the conduction band may be somewhat lower.